How To Link Content In WordPress

 Internal Link Options

-You can format your internal links (e.g. you can italicize your link, make it bold, change the link color, etc …) using the format buttons in your WordPress WYSIWYG editor menu (< there’s that internal link again! :)) …
+If you want, you can also format your internal links (e.g. make the link bold, italicized, change the link color, etc. using the format buttons in your WordPress content editor.

-To remove a hyperlink from your posts or pages, just click anywhere on the link and then click either the little cross icon on the link editor floating box or the ‘Remove link’ feature on the WordPress editor menu as shown below
+To remove a link from your content, click anywhere on the link and then click the ‘Remove link’ button.